 It hasn’t been until very recently that those who measure furnace filter efficiency have created a standard method to measure filters called the MERV rating.

-Until manufactures of heat pump get together and set up a universal testing criteria then who really knows which one is the quietest.
+Until manufacturers of heat pumps get together and set up universal testing criteria, who knows which one is the quietest?

 What Does My Heat Pump Compressor Location Have To Do With Noise?